Nope, 's'not a Threepersons

 A post on a forum causes me to make mention, that the Threepersons for the revolver and the Threepersons for the automatics are not only different, but the latter isn't what you think it is.
-It's this:
+It IS this Myres:

-But it is not this, a Donihoo by Lawrence:
+But it is NOT this, which is a Donihoo; this one by Lawrence:

 And no muzzle plugs are installed in the Threepersons.
 If one chooses to put a muzzle plug in place (why, though, they're a bitch to install and it must be done with hand sewing and the added bonus of likely sticking the awl through one's thumb) then one would call such a holster a 'modified Threepersons'.